thezanke/ph8/README.md

 # Debugging

-If you are using VSCode the project includes a configuration for attaching to a running debugger; you should simply be able to push F5 while the bot is running using the command above.
+If you are using VSCode, the project includes a configuration for attaching to a running debugger; you should simply be able to push F5 while the bot is running using the command above.